CR Venkataramani AICWA

 The expression ‘Charitable purpose” is defined under sec.2(15) of the Act of Income Tax Act 1961 which includes:

 Sl no.1 to 6 are called as limbs to sec.2(15) which will be referred later.
 The definition of Charitable purposes has undergone number of changes which include two provisos and amendment of such proviso.

-The Finance Act 2008 has substituted sect.
-2(15) of the Act w.e.f.
-1.4.2009 with first proviso.
-The first proviso to this Sec.2(15) states that “the advancement of any other object of general public utility shall not be a charitable purpose, if it involves the carrying on of any activity in the nature of trade, commerce, or business or any activity of rendering any service in relation to any trade, commerce or business for a cess or fee or any other consideration, irrespective of the nature of use or application, or retention, of the income from such activity.”
+As per the first proviso to this Sec.2(15) states that “the advancement of any other object of general public utility shall not be a charitable purpose, if it involves the carrying on of any activity in the nature of trade, commerce, or business or any activity of rendering any service in relation to any trade, commerce or business for a cess or fee or any other consideration, irrespective of the nature of use or application, or retention, of the income from such activity.”

-The aforesaid provision is operative from 1.4.2009 onwards.
-In order to clarify the above, circular no. 11 of 2008 dt 19.11.2008 was issued by income tax dept wherein the implications of the amendment were given.
-“The newly inserted proviso to sec.2(15) will not apply in respect of the first three limbs of sec.2(15) i.e. relief of the poor, education, or medical relief.
+Please note that the newly inserted proviso to sec.2(15) will not apply in respect of the following three limbs of sec.2(15) i.e. relief of the poor, education, or medical relief.
 Any commercial activities in connection with these three activities will come under ‘Charitable activities”.

 But Relief of the poor encompasses a wide range of objects for the welfare of economically and socially disadvantaged or needy.
 There it will include within its ambit such as

 a) relief to destitute, orphans or the handicapped.